ONSdigital/sdg_data_updates/template/README.md

 This is exactly the same as the previous chunk but with a warning if the data has not been imported correctly.
 It is also arguably easier to understand (more explicit) and shorter.

-3. put data in a tidy format
+3. Put data in a tidy format
 see [unpivotr_behead_explanation.pptx](https://github.com/ONSdigital/sdg_data_updates/blob/template/template/unpivotr_behead_explanation.pptx) for how this works

 An example from 3-2-2: